 <img alt="" src="https://secure.rigi9bury.com/188572.png" style="display:none;">

-As a C-suite executive, do you find yourself spending your days digging through prospect lists and cold calling potential leads instead of focusing on your business strategy?
+As a C-suite executive, do you find yourself spending your days digging through prospect lists and cold-calling potential leads instead of focusing on your business strategy?

 Begin by asking yourself the following questions:

-• Are you or your team working a large list of contacts trying to determine if the company is a good fit for your offering or whether or not they have a budget in place?
+• Are you or your team working with a large list of contacts trying to determine if the company is a good fit for your offering or whether or not they have a budget in place?

-• Are you trying to figure out who the real decision maker is at these companies, or who all the stakeholders are that you should be talking to?
-Have you left numerous voicemails and talked to a long line of support personnel trying to access the qualified decision maker?
+• Have you left numerous voicemails and talked to a long line of support personnel trying to access qualified decision-makers?

 • Are you failing to develop and send thought leadership content as a follow-up to all of your phone communications?